TheWaffleLord37/ManePxls-Templates/README.md

-Template image hosting for ManePxls.
+Image hosting for ManePxls templates.